Krever/krever.github.io/_posts/2016-12-17-static-config.md

 As you can see, `Config` code is rather verbose.
 Every config entry is triplicated(application.conf, name of the variable and argument to the `getXY`.
 Moreover, for each entry we need to specify from which config we want to get our entry.
 That made me think.

 ### static-config
 So I developed this tiny library to scrap (almost) all of this boilerplate.
-I has to mention it wouldn't be possible without great [lihaoyi/sourcecode](https://github.com/lihaoyi/sourcecode).
+I have to mention it wouldn't be possible without great [lihaoyi/sourcecode](https://github.com/lihaoyi/sourcecode).

 Here is above example written with *static-config*.